aroman/elementary-on-a-mac/iso-to-usb/README.md

   a.
 Open a Terminal

   b.
-Run `sudo dd if=/path/to/freya.dmg of=/dev/rdiskX bs=1m` (replace the X with the number you wrote down in step 7c)
+Run `sudo dd if=/path/to/freya.dmg of=/dev/rdiskX bs=1m` (replace `/path/to/freya.dmg` with the actual location of the freya DMG you saved in step 3d and replace the X with the number you wrote down in step 7c)